Scott Woodard.jpg

 Maestro Woodard is from West Virginia where he is the Founding Artistic Director & Conductor of the Charleston Chamber Orchestra and the Cover Conductor for the West Virginia Symphony Orchestra.
 He is also the Conductor and Organizer of the Orchestra of the Hills and Chorus, an annual benefit concert first held in 2016 to benefit the schools of West Virginia that were devastated in massive flooding in June of that year.

-Maestro Woodward earned his Doctor of Musical Arts from Boston University, and both his Master of Arts and Bachelor of Arts in Music Education degrees from Marshall University in Huntington, WV.
+Maestro Woodard earned his Doctor of Musical Arts from Boston University, and both his Master of Arts and Bachelor of Arts in Music Education degrees from Marshall University in Huntington, WV.
 He has studied conducting in St. Petersburg, Russia, and done private study with Maestros Leonid Korchmar, Oleg Proskurnya, and Adrian Gnam.
 He has won conducting competitions in the US and abroad.
-Maestro Woodward’s professional memberships include The Conductor’s Guild and the National Association for Music Education.
+Maestro Woodard’s professional memberships include The Conductor’s Guild and the National Association for Music Education.

 Ledbetter Cover Letter_Bio_2021.jpg